WebAssembly/spec/md-proto/WebAssembly.md

 values in the result type.

-> This instruction corresponds to what is sometimes called an integer "truncate" in other languages, however WebAssembly uses "truncate" to mean effectively discarding the least significant bits, while "wrap" means effectively discarding the most significant bits.
+> This instruction corresponds to what is sometimes called an integer "truncate" in other languages, however WebAssembly uses the word "truncate" to mean effectively discarding the least significant digits, and the word "wrap" to mean effectively discarding the most significant digits.

 #### Integer Extend, Signed